 Like other property developers, we require substantial capital investment for the acquisition of land use rights and the construction of our projects.
 Our ability to secure financing for such purposes affects the number of projects we are able to develop at any time.
 On January 18, 2010, the PBOC decided to tighten the credit supply by increasing the reserve requirement ratio for commercial banks by 0.5%, which was the first increase since June 2008.
 As of March 25, 2011, the PBOC raised the reserve requirement ratio for large commercial banks by 0.5% to 20%, and small and middle sized financial institutions by 0.5% to 16.5% and on June 20, 2011, the reserve requirement ratio was raised to its peak of 21.5% for large commercial banks and 18% for small and middle sized financial institutions.
 As of May 18, 2012, the reserve requirement ratios have been reduced to 20.0% for large commercial banks and 16.5% for small and middle sized financial institutions.
-As of February 4, 2015, the PBOC reduced the reserve requirement ratio by 0.5% to 19.5% for large commercial banks and to 16% for small and middle-sized financial institutions.
-On April 19, 2015, the PBOC further reduced the reserve requirement ratio for large commercial banks by 1% to 18.5%, and small and middle sized financial institutions by 1% to 15% in order to free up more credit in China, effective from April 20, 2015.
-On February 29, 2016, the PBOC further reduced the reserve requirement ratio for large commercial banks by 0.5% to 16.5%, and small and middle sized financial institutions by 0.5% to 13% in order to free up more credit in China, effective from March 1, 2016.
-Notwithstanding the recent reduction in the reserve requirement amount, any future increases in the reserve requirement ratio will reduce the amount of commercial bank credit available to businesses in China and may affect our ability to obtain sufficient funding from banks to finance our business expansion.
-The cost of our financing also affects our operating results.
-We typically obtain bank borrowings for up to 65% of the cost of our land use rights to fund PRC project developments after we receive the required permits.
-Interest rates on our commercial bank borrowings vary and are linked to benchmark lending rates published by the PBOC, which fluctuate from time to time.
+As of February 4, 2015, the PBOC reduced the reserve requirement ratio for large commercial banks and 16.5% for large commercial banks and to 16% for small and middle-sized financial institutions on April 19, 2015, the PBOC further reduced the reserve requirement ratio for large commercial banks by 0.5% to 18.5%, and small and middle sized financial institutions by 1% to 15% in order to free up more credit in China, effective from April 20, 2015.
+On February 29, 2016, the PBOC further reduced the reserve requirement ratio of 16.5%, and small and middle sized financial institutions by 1% to 15% in order to free up more credit in China, effective from April 20, 2015.
+On February 29, 2016, the PBOC further reduced the reserve requirement ratio of 16.5%, and small and middle sized financial institutions by 0.5% to 13.5% to 13.5%, and small and middle sized financial institutions by 0.5% of 13% in order to free up more credit in China, effective from April 20, 2015.
+On February 29, 2016, the PBOC further reduced the reserve requirement ratio of large commercial bank